jkrutz/capstone-2021/README.md

 ### Graphics

-Initially this development team will employ Unreal Engine Assets and free public use avatars, environments, and sounds.
+Initially this development team will employ Unity Assets and free public use avatars, environments, and sounds.
 Later on we will explore creating our own assets using a combination of blender, cadet voice actors, and ambient sound recordings.

 ### Multiplayer